2024129101/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMED SOLAHUDDIN BIN JOHARI/README.md

 The APDEX score recorded was 0.000, which is categorized as Very Poor and indicates very low user satisfaction during the test.

-Besides that, only 22.08 percent of requests passed, while 77.92 percent failed due to the “429 Too Many Requests” error.
+Besides that, only 22.08 percent of requests passed, while 77.92 percent failed due to the "429 Too Many Requests" error.

 The average response time recorded was around 1547 milliseconds, and some requests took up to 8796 milliseconds to respond.